ABOUT ME

 Paula Nieto

-After that experience I decided to learn 3d using Autodesk Maya.
+After that experience I decided to learn 3d, using Autodesk Maya.
 One year later I started working in video games.
 It was 2001.
 My own first character was Home Groso, an amorphous being, with no facial expression and without arms.
 I was tired of counting polygons to add muscles (we were creating an RPG with super hunky warriors).
 My character emerged as an unconscious response to so much epic.

-There are other topics that are beneath my works: the absurd, the void, the uncertainty, the undefined spaces, the artifice... through different techniques and materials but always with the idea of combining digital development with its material part.
+There are other topics that are beneath my works: the absurd, the void, the uncertainty, the undefined spaces, the artifice... through different techniques and materials but always with the idea of combining digital development with something real that can be touched.

 logo testaquente